helloKitty11/kendo-ui-core/docs/api/javascript/data/datasource.md

 * `"isempty"`
 * `"isnotempty"`

 The last eight are supported only for string fields.
+If operator is a function then it will receive two arguments.
+First one is the value of the field specified in `filter.field` of the currently tested element.
+Second one is the value specified in `filter.value`.
+If `filter.field` and `filter.value` are not specified then function will receive only one argument which the element itself.
+Function must return `true` or `false`.

 #### Example - set the filter operator